umairansariz/littlepay-exercise/Readme.md

 ## Running the App
 Note:
-OpenCSV’s @CsvBindByName annotation does not preserve column order when writing CSV files, which can cause issues with field-level conversions (e.g., custom converters like BigDecimalConverter).
+OpenCSV’s @CsvBindByName annotation does not preserve column order when writing CSV files — a known limitation of the library.

-To address this, I’ve applied a column mapping strategy to enforce a specific column order.
+To ensure a consistent column order in the output (e.g., trips.csv), a custom column mapping strategy was applied.
+However, this approach disables field-level custom converters (e.g., BigDecimalConverter) during write operations.

+While there are workarounds available, such as manually mapping and formatting fields during CSV writing — these were not implemented due to time constraints during the coding exercise.

 1. Clone the Project:
 git clone https://github.com/umairansariz/littlepay-exercise.git